 If you are someone who has lost a baby, I would love to hear from you!
 I run a nonprofit for women who have lost a baby and we would love to add your baby’s name to our Remembrance Wall.
 If you’d like to add your baby, or just have someone to share your story with, email me at [email protected] — I would love to hear from you!

 Come join us for a community ceremony of remembrance.
-Thursday, October 14th is the 5th annual Pregnancy and Infant Loss Remembrance Day event that our community is hosting.
+This is our 6th annual Pregnancy and Infant Loss Remembrance Day event that our community is hosting.
 The evening is so special for those of us who have lost a baby.
 It will be a lovely time together of remembrance, community, and support.
 This year’s event is on Monday, October 17th at Marble Hall at Lakeshore Park from 6-7:30pm, and everyone is welcome to join us!
 You can find more information about this event on the Project Gabriel Facebook page.